Miloš Ćoćić

-Miloš Ćoćić (born 5 June 2003) is a Serbian professional footballer who plays as a winger or attacking midfielder for FV Illertissen.
+Miloš Ćoćić (born 5 June 2003) is a German professional footballer who plays as a winger or attacking midfielder for Swiss Super League club Vaduz.

 Club career

-Ćoćić arrived to TSV 1860 Munich in 2016 from TSV Milbertshofen.
+Ćoćić joined 1860 Munich in 2016 from TSV Milbertshofen.

-The young Serbian made his professional debut on the 11 August 2021, coming on as an early 35th minute injury substitute for Tim Linsbichler and scoring the last goal of a 3–0 Bavarian Cup win against SV Birkenfeld.
+Miloš made his professional debut on 11 August 2021, coming on as an early 35th-minute injury substitute for Tim Linsbichler and scoring the last goal in a 3–0 Bavarian Cup win against SV Birkenfeld.
 He made his 3.
-Liga debut for 1860 Munich on the 12 December that same year, playing the very last minutes of a 2–0 away win against Borussia Dortmund II.
+Liga debut for 1860 Munich on 12 December that same year, playing the very last minutes of a 2–0 away win against Borussia Dortmund II.
 He started the 2023–24 season with an appearance against 1.
 FC Stockheim in the Bavarian Cup.